LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/encoding-characters.rst

 Character Encodings in JavaScript
 ---------------------------------

-JavaScript provides methods to convert from characters to ASCII codes and back.
+JavaScript provides methods to convert any character into its ASCII code and back.

 The string method ``charCodeAt`` takes an index and returns the ASCII code of the character at that index.